cables-gl/cables_electron/README.md

 This is an early-access version of [cables.gl](https://cables.gl) core and editor part, packaged into an electron executable for mac/windows/linux.

-***This is under heavy development, things may (and will break), use it at your own peril.
+***This is under heavy development, things may (and will) break, use it at your own peril.
 Please provide feedback in the issue tracker attached to this repository.***

 ## Downloads